seanox/aspect-js/manuals/architecture.md

 > - manages the composite lifecycle

 ## Trust Boundary
 Seanox composite-js is an application runtime.
-Everything loaded and interpreted by the runtime is part of the application and is therefore trusted.
+Content that is loaded and interpreted as application resources is considered part of the application and is therefore trusted.

 This includes:
 - Application Modules